NguyenSanh/TaskReady-App/README.md

+# TaskReady

-# TaskReady is a current in-production app built with the Angular framework (version 14).
+TaskReady is a current in-production app built with the Angular framework (version 14).
 The web app serves as a handy task tracking software for all users.